gnebbia/package_management_for_scripting_languages/package_management_for_scripting_languages.md

 <h2>PYTHON</h2>
-To manage different versions of python we can use different things, i use pyenv
+To manage different versions of python we can use different things, i use pyenv, in order to manage packages we should use "pip", well by default when we install python we will have a much simpler package manager called "easy_install", so we could use it to install pip and then use pip always.
+Notice that the repository containing all the python packages is called PyPi, and this is equivalent to CPAN for Perl.
+Let's see some basic pip commands:

 ```$pip search keyword ```